Zhou Dynasty — Longest Dynasty of Ancient China with Great Philosophical Schools

 -

-The ruling class, including kings and nobles, owned all of the lands; civilians only had the right to cultivate and pay tribute but could not own any land.
+The ruling class, comprising kings and nobles, owned all the land; civilians only had the right to cultivate and pay tribute but could not own any land.

 Pottery and Eggs of Zhou — Nanjing Museum (Photo by Dongmaiying)